 - Your Urine Looks Yellow

-If you are dehydrated, your body won’t have enough water resource for excretion and your urine will look yellowish.
+If you are dehydrated, your body won’t have enough water resources for excretion and your urine will look yellowish.

 You should watch out for dark yellow or orange urine.
 If you notice these colors, go on a fluid rampage.

 Look yourself in the mirror and pinch your skin on the cheek gently.
 If you see fine lines, then you are dehydrated.